naftalima/PartyGamesBot/README.md

 # Bora Jogar? - @boJogarBot

-Telegram bot using the [Telegram API for Python](https://github.com/eternnoir/pyTelegramBotAPI) that makes it easy to mark groups of games during (and after) quarantine.
+Telegram bot that makes it easy to invite friends to play during (and after) quarantine.

 Due to the coronavirus disease outbreak (COVID-19), fear and anxiety can be overwhelming and cause strong emotions.
 We need to take care of our mental health during this chaos.